 I know there are more than one way to skin a cat because of the common saying, not from personal experience.
-As for skinning a pig, I don’t know if there are multiple ways to do it, but this is how I did it and the result was a pig that was head and shoulders better than the one we did last year.
+As for skinning a pig, I don’t know if there are multiple ways to do it, but this is how I did it and the result was a pig that was head and shoulders better than the first one we did.

 The problem with doing a whole hog without skinning it is that you can’t put any rub or sauce on the skin as the skin is pretty much inedible.
 It’s tough and leathery.
 They call a football a pigskin for a reason.
 It’s made from the skin of a pig.
 As my mentor on skinning a pig, and Whole Hog Winner at Memphis in May, Skip Steele (owner of Bogart’s) said, “It’s like trying to get smoke flavor inside a football.
 It just doesn’t work.”
 In the end, we have a mess of pulled pork, but that pork is somewhat band.

 The whole hog I did last year was perfectly cooked, with the entire thing being the consistency of pulled pork.
 But the meat lacked flavor which meant after all the work, the star of the show was the BBQ sauce and that’s a crime.
 In doing my article for Feast Magazine on gas grills vs. charcoal, I got into a discussion about it with Mike Emerson (owner of Pappy’s Smoke House) and he told me when doing whole hog I had to skin it and turned me over to Skip for a tutorial.
 Here is Skip with a modest 120 pounder (modest for him, my first pig was 60 and the second was 80):

 BTW, if you’re from St. Louis and love good BBQ and haven’t been to Pappy’s or Bogart’s you’re really missing out.
 Both are fantastic.